-Structural and mechanistic elucidation of functionally important gene-regulatory noncoding RNAs and viral RNAs will inform and guide design of novel diagnostic and therapeutic strategies against bacterial and viral infections, metabolic disorders, and cancer.
+Structural and mechanistic elucidation of functionally important host noncoding RNAs and viral RNAs will inform and guide design of novel diagnostic and therapeutic strategies against bacterial and viral infections, metabolic and autoimmune disorders, and several cancers.

 Need for Further Study

-Our research aims to help illuminate the molecular structure, function, and mechanisms of the "dark matter" of the transcriptome, the non-coding RNAs that execute various cellular functions, as well as viral RNA strucures that enable viral transcription, replication, packaging, and infectivity.
-Detailed understanding of these non-coding structured RNAs will lead to novel therapeutics that improve human health.
+Our research aims to help illuminate the molecular structure, function, and mechanisms of the “dark matter” of the transcriptome, the non-coding RNAs that execute various cellular functions, as well as viral RNA structures that enable viral replication and infectivity.
+Detailed understanding of these non-coding structured RNAs and their interactions will lead to novel therapeutics that improve human health.

 - Research Associate, Howard Hughes Medical Institute and Fred Hutchinson Cancer Research Center, 2009-2011

 - B.S., Peking University, 2002